 Boardman is a very small city located in the state of Oregon.
 With a population of 3,959 people and just one neighborhood, Boardman is the 103rd largest community in Oregon.

-Boardman is a blue-collar town, with 58.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Boardman, you'll notice that it is more blue-collar than most other communities in America.
+58.76% of Boardman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Boardman is a city of farmers, fishers, or foresters, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Boardman who work in farm management occupations (20.51%), office and administrative support (9.66%), and maintenance occupations (8.81%).

 In Boardman, just 8.57% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.